My Dear Fellow Human,

 Dear Big Sean -

-As I put the final touches on my first book (an explosive debut memoir about death, divorce-without-the-douchery, spiritual trust falls, unconditional love, and, oh yeah, a sex club or two) I am feeling expansive.
+As I put the final touches on my book, I am feeling expansive.
 I feel like I just jumped out of a plane and the space that would have taken ages to traverse bipedally simply flashes past me in the blink of an eye.
 I don’t have a parachute, but I’m not scared, because I KNOW I can fly.
-When my friends ask me how I’m doing and I tell them this story of spiritual expansion, they mostly shake their heads and tell me they love me, weirdo that I am.
-But you know what I mean.
+When my friends ask me how I’m doing and I tell them this story of spiritual expansion, they mostly shake their heads and tell me they love me, weirdo that I am. ((UPDATE: I SWEAR ON MY HONOR I WROTE THIS LETTER BEFORE HEARING "DEEP")) But you know what I mean.
 Of course, it’s hard to explain limitlessness to a person who lives with limits, especially in these moments before I’ve busted through the ceiling.
 But I’ve seen the future, and bust through the ceiling I will/ I have/ I am.
 This is why it was particularly refreshing for me to hear your music at this juncture in my own journey.
 (For the record, I’m grateful I didn’t discover you earlier.
 If I had heard your songs before writing my book, I probably would have given up before I even started.
 Parallel-universe me: “Nope, everything I have to say has already been said by Big Sean.
 And he said it BETTER.”)

 This letter is me ringing a bell in time: here, now, before we’ve ever met, I’m saying thank you for taking the time and spending the energy to see truth, know truth, and sing/ rap truth.
 You dropped into my life right when I needed you, right on cue (big up, universe!), and your words have been the spiritual and creative lifeline I was particularly thirsty for.

 In closing: I have no intention of meeting you non-consensually, so I want this next part to be heard in the right tone.
 I am grateful for your friendship, whether it remains as a fan through your music or as a friend face to face.
-And I suspect we will meet someday; I have seen it in my mind’s eye.
-You say your purpose in life is to inspire by doing what you were born to do; I say your purpose just overlapped my purpose, in that it inspired me to keep on keepin’ on with what EYE was born to do (emphasis mine), which in turn is also to inspire.
+You say your purpose in life is to inspire by doing what you were born to do; I say your purpose just overlapped my purpose, in that it inspired me to keep on keepin’ on with what EYE was born to do (emphasis mine), which--in a wa--is also to inspire.

 In peace and gratitude,